 No matter what time of year it is, protecting skin from UV rays is always important.
-But most commercial sunscreens aren’t very good for skin.
+But some commercial sunscreens aren’t very good for skin.
 Using hemp oil sunscreen provides not only natural protection, but a host of other skin benefits, too.

-Moderation of sun exposure is the key to UVR protection, but there’s more that can be done to make sure the fun outdoorsy times don’t end with a sun burn – the use of hemp!
+Moderation of sun exposure is the key to UV protection, but there’s more that can be done to make sure the fun outdoorsy times don’t end with a sun burn – the use of hemp!
 This plant offers a lot of sun-screening benefits, alongside many other benefits for healthy skin.

 Hemp: An incredibly versatile plant

 The hemp plant is one of the most versatile plants in the world in regard to what it can be used for.